The Life (2012 film)

 The Life is a Ugandan drama feature film created, written and directed by Nana Kagga.
 The film features Ugandan actors including Gasuza Lwanga, Maureen Nankya, Elvis ‘Vamposs’ Kirya, Tibba Murungi, Susan Nava.

 M-NET secured film screening rights and the film was shown on its Africa Magic channels.

 Plot

 The Life is about friendship and betrayal.
-It is set on the Ugandan urban life scene and it tells an interwoven story of a group of 20-something friends from different backgrounds and the extremes they are prepared to go to as they try to achieve what they consider their dreams.
+Set in the Ugandan urban life scene, it tells an interwoven story of a group of 20-something friends from different backgrounds and the extremes they are prepared to go to as they try to achieve their dreams.

 Production

-The film was shot at different locations in Kampala, Uganda.
-It was Savannah MOON's maiden full-length feature film production and Nana Kagga's debut at writing and directing.
+The film was shot in Kampala, Uganda.
+It was Savannah MOON's maiden full-length feature film production and Nana Kagga's writing and directing debut.

 Release

-M-Net secured film screening rights for The Life and the film was shown on its Africa Magic channels.
+M-Net secured film screening rights for The Life.
+The film was shown on its Africa Magic channels.

-The Soundtrack for the film was sung by Ruyonga, a prominent Ugandan rapper.
+The soundtrack for the film was sung by Ruyonga, a prominent Ugandan rapper.